AlecVosika/Obsidian-Daily-Notes-Generator/readme.md

    - **Save Your Task**: Click "OK" to save the new task.
 You may be prompted to enter your Windows password.

 3. **Verification**: To verify the task runs as expected, you can right-click the task in Task Scheduler and select "Run".
 Check the specified directory for the new note to confirm it's being generated correctly.

-## Customization

-You can customize the script and the generated markdown template according to your needs.
-Be sure to test any changes thoroughly to ensure the automation continues to work as expected.

----

-This README provides a clear guide on how to setup and use the script, along with providing some context on what the script does and how it structures its output.
-Adjust the paths and details as necessary to fit your specific setup.